usnistgov/oscal-xproc3/README.md

 Projects currently planned for deployment in this repository include:

-  - `schema-field-test` OSCAL validation validation test harness - does an OSCAL schema test what you think it tests (try it and see)
+  - `schema-field-test` OSCAL "validation validation" test harness (you read that right) - validating the validator or testing the examiner - does an OSCAL schema validator test what you think it tests? (try it and see)
+    - Find and demonstrate modeling or conformance issues in schemas or processors
+    - Conversely, demonstrate conformance of validators and design of models
+    - Showcase differences between valid and invalid documents, especially edge cases
-  - `batch-validate` validate OSCAL in batches against schemas or schema emulators
+  - `batch-validate` validate OSCAL in batches against schemas and schema emulators
   - `data-convert` - convert OSCAL XML into JSON and OSCAL JSON into XML
   - `display-render` - convert OSCAL catalogs (including resolved profiles) into HTML and PDF